oracle-livelabs/goldengate/stream-analytics-helloworld-pipeline/1-ggsa-hwp/1-ggsa-hwp.md

 ## **Task 1:** Create a CSV file

-Create a CSV file on your local drive with the data below:
+Create a CSV file:
+1. Copy the data below:

     ```
     <copy>